ilkkamtk/hybridisovellukset/Week2/graphql-auth.md

     ```
 2. Modify `userResolver.ts` to populate the `owner` property.
 Use `tagResolver.ts` as a reference.

+## Step 5 - Adding extra documentation

+1. To add extra documentation to the schema, add block comments to the schema files.
+For example:
+    ```graphql
+    type Mutation {
+      register(input: InputUser): User!
+      login(username: String!, password: String!): LoginResponse!
+      """
+      Requires authorization token
+      """
+      updateUser(input: InputUser): User!
+      """
+      Requires authorization token
+      """
+      deleteUser: DeleteResponse!
+    }
+    ```
+   - In the example above, the `updateUser` and `deleteUser` mutations require an authorization token.
+The extra
+     documentation is added to the schema and can be seen in the documentation tab in Sandbox.

 ## Step 5 - List of queries and mutations

 Try to implement the following queries and mutations (some are already done).
-You can use the existing code as a reference.
+You can use the existing code as a
+reference.
 Remember to add the necessary code to the schema and resolver files.
 You can also add new files if necessary.

 1. Queries
     - `users: [User]`
     - `user(user_id: ID!): User`